Purpose

 • Odd addresses: Tues., Thurs., Sat.

-• No watering of forest trees (Bark Beetle Trees)
+• No watering of forest trees (bark beetle trees).

-• No unnecessary watering (decks, driveways, cars, etc.)
+• No unnecessary watering (decks, driveways, cars, etc.).

 Objective

-Increase public under-standing of worsening water supply conditions and enforce mandatory conservation measures.
+Increase public understanding of worsening water supply conditions and enforce mandatory conservation measures.

 Response Actions

-• Enforce mandatory measures and implement water rationing to decrease “normal” demand by 20%
+• Enforce mandatory measures and implement water rationing to decrease “normal” demand by 20%.

-Water Fines
+Water Warnings/Fines

 • 1st – Written Warning